 Why Do We Recycle?

 There are many reasons why recycling is important.
 Recycling saves energy and helps environmental conditions.
-Recycling helps reduce greenhouse gas emission by decreasing the amount of industrial production.
+Recycling helps reduce greenhouse gas emissions by decreasing the amount of industrial production.
 For example, recycling helps save natural resources, such as a tree, when a newspaper is saved and recycled.

 Did you know that 73% of millennial consumers say they’re willing to pay more if it means buying from a brand that’s socially conscious?